eemilhaa/walkability-analysis/README.md

 <br/>

-This visualization is much better, and it shows some distinct areas where sociable urban place can and cannot be found.
+This visualization is much better, and it shows some distinct areas where sociable urban places can and cannot be found.
 Especially the 5th and 10th nearest visualizations detect also urban subcenters pretty nicely.
 When comparing these maps to just the intersection density some correltaion can be found, but some areas are noticeably more or less prominent depending on the method.

 <br/>